kartoza/sawps/docs/src/developer/guide/workflows.md

     ## Conclusion

     Creating a GitHub issue for a new feature is a fundamental aspect of collaborative development.
-By following this user guide, you ensure that the feature requests are well-documented and effectively communicated.
+By following this developer guide, you ensure that the feature requests are well-documented and effectively communicated.
 This process contributes to the overall enhancement and progress of the project, fostering a collaborative environment for developing and implementing exciting new features.

 2. **Wait for it to be added to a Sprint.**
     - Allow time for the new feature or issue to be scheduled and included in a sprint or development cycle.